RIBA: Practice in the UK (short course)

 - the rights and responsibilities of the architect: the role of the ARB and RIBA, employment rights and responsibilities, health and safety and the new Construction (Design and Management) (CDM) rules, building information modelling (BIM) and its implications

-- practice issues: finding and charging for work, setting up practice, insurance
+- practice issues: finding and charging for work, setting up practice and insurance

 On completion of the course, you'll receive a RIBA Continuing Professional Development Certificate of Attendance.
 In between the last two sessions of the course, a short case study and a series of questions will be issued.
 This will be completed in class as a joint exercise.
 While it will not be formally marked, this is an opportunity to test understanding.
 Constructive feedback will be given.